OpenDSA/OpenDSA/Doc/source/Configuration.rst

       * Omitting an exercise from the module's "exercises" object will cause the exercise to be removed from the configured module
       * Each exercise object contains required information about that exercise including:

+        * "remove" - (optional) if set to true, the exercise will not be included in the module

+          * This option can only be used with exercises embedded using the 'avembed' directive.
+Slideshows and diagrams created using the 'inlineav' directive are considered content and cannot be removed via the configuration file.

         * "long_name" - a long form, human-readable name used to identify the exercise in the GUI
         * "required" - whether the exercise is required for module proficiency
         * "points" - the number of points the exercise is worth